 Continuing Education Scholarship

-The GVSU Charter Schools Office offers financial support to educators employed at GVSU-authorized charter schools who wish to participate in courses to earn a variety of graduate degrees or endorsements or simply, to enrich their professional expertise.
+Through the Continuing Education Scholarship, the GVSU Charter Schools Office offers financial support to educators employed at GVSU-authorized charter schools who wish to participate in graduate courses at GVSU to earn a variety of graduate degrees or endorsements or simply, to enrich their professional expertise.

 Scholarship Application Window and Access